commercetools/commercetools-php-sdk/README.md

 The SDK is licensed under the permissive [MIT License](LICENSE).
 Don't hesitate to [contribute](#contribute)!

+## Using the SDK

+The [PHP API documentation](http://sphereio.github.io/sphere-php-sdk/docs/master) provides all the details you need in a searchable form.

-## Install & Integrate the SDK into your Project
+### Install & Integrate the SDK into your Project

 The SDK requires a PHP version of 5.4 or higher with the apc(u) PHP extension for its default cache.
 If you provide an own Cache interface, apc(u) is not necessary.
 The curl extension is recommended but not strictly necessary because the SDK is using the [Guzzle library](https://github.com/guzzle/guzzle) library, which falls back to PHP stream wrappers if curl is not available.